OMGtechy/haskell-book-club/README.md

 To run the new package, use `stack run {package-name}-exe`, e.g. `stack run chapter-two-exe`.

-The terminal should output the result of running the `main` function in `app\Main.hs`, which by default prints `someFunc` to the console.
+The terminal should output the result of running the `main` function in `app/Main.hs`, which by default prints `someFunc` to the console.

 ### Working on a package